Charlotte FC: Headquarters and training facility

 The team's headquarters and practice facilities were initially planned to be located on the former site of the Eastland Mall, a city-owned property.
 In October 2020, the planned Eastland Mall facility was cancelled due to a reduction in financial incentives offered by the city government, including a tax reimbursement.
 The Eastland site was instead proposed as the home of the Charlotte FC Elite Academy, which would occupy 22 acre for youth soccer and other public sportsfields.
 Charlotte FC's headquarters were replaced with a building in the Uptown neighborhood, while the team would train at Sportsplex at Matthews until a permanent facility is built.

 A new plan to renovate a southeastern Charlotte office building into the club's headquarters and training facility was announced in 2022.
 The campus, named the Atrium Health Performance Park, opened in August 2023 and is used by Charlotte FC, reserve team Crown Legacy FC, and academy teams.
 It includes 52,000 sqft of space, a 45-seat auditorium, and eight fields split between grass and turf.
+The facility was used by Real Madrid and Inter Milan during the 2025 FIFA Club World Cup and was selected by the Scotland national team as their base camp during the 2026 FIFA World Cup.

 Broadcasting

 Since 2023, Apple TV has had worldwide broadcast rights for all MLS matches in both English and Spanish.
 Their MLS Season Pass platform includes all league and playoff matches for Charlotte FC.

 Charlotte FC had a local television partnership with the Cox Media Group that was announced in April 2021.
 Most English broadcasts in the Charlotte market aired on WAXN-TV, with the remainder on WSOC-TV; stations in eleven other markets in the Carolinas also carried broadcasts.
 The Spanish broadcast was exclusive to Telemundo Charlotte.
 Raycom Sports handled local production and syndication for the Charlotte FC television network.
 The English television broadcasting team comprised play-by-play announcer Eric Krakauer, formerly of BeIN Sports; and color commentator Lloyd Sam, a former MLS player.
 The Spanish team consisted of play-by-play announcer Jamie Moreno and color analyst Antonio Ramos.
 Matches broadcast locally were also streamed on the club's website for viewers in most of the Carolinas.
-In 2025, WAXN and WSOC-TV will return to airing Charlotte FC matches, however these broadcasts will be on a 48 hour tape delay in the late night hours.
+In 2025, Charlotte FC matches returned to WAXN and WSOC-TV on a 48-hour tape delay in the late night hours.

 In January 2022, Charlotte FC announced a radio partnership with Radio One, who would carry matches on various local stations.
-Most English-language radio broadcasts air on WFNZ-FM, with the remainder on sister station WBT.
-WFNZ-FM and WBT front a network of seven stations in North Carolina, South Carolina and Virginia.
+Most English-language radio broadcasts air on WFNZ-FM, with the remainder (mostly those conflicting with Charlotte Hornets games) on sister station WBT-FM.
+WFNZ-FM and WBT-FM front a network of seven stations in North Carolina, South Carolina and Virginia.
 The English radio commentators on these stations are play-by-play announcer Will Palaszczuk and color analyst Anna Witte.
 Jessica Charman was the analyst for the first three seasons.
 Radio broadcasts in Spanish are carried on WOLS and syndicated by Norsan Media to eleven stations in the Carolinas.